luiscberrocal/django-acp-calendar/README.rst

    :alt: Code Climate

-Calendar and date management for the Panama Canal.
+Holiday calendar and date management for the Panama Canal.
+Includes Panama Canal holidays from 2006 to 2017.

 Documentation
 -------------